 7 Types of Amenities to Attract Gen Z, the Next Wave of Renters

-Pre-COVID surveys found that Gen Z looked for things like tech upgrades in their apartments that help save money, versatile gym spaces, and sustainable living.
+Pre-2020 surveys found that Gen Z looked for things like tech upgrades in their apartments that help save money, versatile gym spaces, and sustainable living.
 They were also the most open to short-term rentals and co-living spaces.

-As the job market grows and young adults are able to make it on their own post-COVID, there will be a larger wave of Gen Z looking for apartments.
+As the job market grows and young adults are able to make it on their own post-pandemic, there will be a larger wave of Gen Z looking for apartments.
 Those who are employed and living on their own (or with roommates) are spending more of their free time at home than ever before, even if they aren’t working from home.

 With all the time being spent indoors and at home, the demand for previously “nice-to-have” amenities is increasing.
-Let’s look at the amenities you’ll want to start incorporating in your communities to attract this next wave of renters.
+Let’s look at the best apartment amenities you’ll want to start incorporating in your communities to attract this next wave of renters.

 Smart controls for thermostats, appliances, and doors can save on replacement costs, improve efficiency, and increase peace-of-mind.
 Renters are the most interested in the smart home tech that can save them money.
 Who doesn’t want a sense of control over their environment and usage?